 One of our studies showed even a 10% dip after a spike is most likely a fakeout.

 Now, imagine offsetting these temporary drawdowns with gains from long volatility.
-If you’d banked profits during the vol ramp-up, those profits cushion the temporary drawdowns that inevitably follow.
+If you’d banked profits during the vol ramp-up, those profits cushion the inevitable temporary drawdowns on the short side.

 Building a Balanced Volatility Strategy